 Asian and Middle Eastern Studies Program at Dartmouth

 The Asian and Middle Eastern Studies Program (AMES) at Dartmouth is an interdisciplinary degree program.
 In consultation with a faculty advisor, each student designs a course of study that emphasizes one or more disciplines and a region of Eurasia.
-At present the AMES curriculum and faculty are grouped around the following specializations: East Asia, Middle East, South/Southeast Asia and Central Asia.
+At present the AMES curriculum and faculty are grouped around the following specializations: East Asia, Middle East (and North Africa), South/Southeast Asia and Central Asia.
 Students may also elect to specialize in Interregional Studies, working with AMES faculty with relevant interests.

 Although language study is not required for the AMES degree, the faculty encourages it strongly.
 In most cases students will study languages offered in the Department of Asian and Middle Eastern Languages and Literatures (DAMELL--Arabic, Chinese, Hebrew, and Japanese).
 Students specializing in Central Asia are also encouraged to study Russian, and students specializing in parts of the Middle East, particularly North Africa, are encouraged to study French.